 - achieving the Chief Executive Officer's individual performance goals and objectives established by the Committee.

-In making recommendations to the Board for determining the long-term incentive component of the Chief Executive Officer's compensation, the Committee shall take into consideration the Company's performance and relative stockholder return, the value of similar incentive awards given to chief executive officers of comparable companies, the awards given to the Company's Chief Executive Officer in past years, other elements of the Chief Executive Officer's compensation including total compensation and such other criteria as the Committee deems advisable.
-The Company's Chief Executive Officer may not be present during the voting or deliberations regarding his or her compensation.
+In determining the long-term incentive component of the Chief Executive Officer's compensation, the Committee shall take into consideration the Company's performance and relative stockholder return, the value of similar incentive awards given to chief executive officers of comparable companies, the awards given to the Company's Chief Executive Officer in past years, other elements of the Chief Executive Officer's compensation including total compensation, the results of the most recent Say on Pay Vote and such other criteria as the Committee deems advisable.
+The Company’s Chief Executive Officer may not be present during the voting or deliberations regarding his or her compensation.

 - Compensation of Other Executive Officers.
-The Committee shall review and recommend to the Board for determination and approval the individual and corporate performance goals and objectives of the Company's other officers (as that term is defined in Section 16 of the Exchange Act and Rule 16a-1 thereunder) that are periodically established.
-The Committee shall determine and recommend to the Board for determination and approval the compensation and other terms of employment of each such executive officer, taking into consideration the executive officer's success in achieving his or her individual performance goals and objectives and the corporate performance goals and objectives deemed relevant to the executive officer as established by the Committee.
+The Committee shall review and approve (or make recommendations to the full Board for approval) the individual and corporate performance goals and objectives of the Company's other officers (as that term is defined in Section 16 of the Exchange Act and Rule 16a-1 thereunder) that are periodically established.
+The Committee shall determine the compensation and other terms of employment of each such executive officer, taking into consideration the executive officer's success in achieving his or her individual performance goals and objectives and the corporate performance goals and objectives deemed relevant to the executive officer as established by the Committee.
 The Company's Chief Executive Officer may be present during the Committee's deliberations regarding compensation arrangements for such other executive officers.
 The Chief Executive Officer will report to the Committee his or her determinations with respect to the achievement of goals and objectives and other performance appraisals regarding such other executive officers.

 - Administration of Benefit Plans.
-The Committee shall review, and make recommendations to the full Board for approval, any adoption, amendment and termination of the Company's stock option plans, stock appreciation rights plans, pension and profit sharing plans, incentive plans, stock bonus plans, stock purchase plans, bonus plans, deferred compensation plans and similar programs.
+The Committee shall review and approve (or make recommendations to the full Board for approval) any adoption, amendment and termination of the Company's stock option plans, stock appreciation rights plans, pension and profit sharing plans, incentive plans, stock bonus plans, stock purchase plans, bonus plans, deferred compensation plans and similar programs.
 The Committee shall have full power and authority to administer these plans, establish guidelines, interpret plan documents, select participants, approve grants and awards, and exercise such other power and authority as may be permitted or required under such plans.

 - Insurance Coverage.
 The Committee shall review and establish appropriate insurance coverage for the Company's directors and executive officers.

 - Compensation Discussion and Analysis.
-The Committee shall review and discuss with management the Company's disclosures contained under the caption "Compensation Discussion and Analysis" for use in any of the Company's annual reports on Form 10-K, registration statements, proxy statements or information statements and make recommendations to the Board that the CD&A be approved for inclusion in the Company's annual reports on Form 10-K, registration statements, proxy statements or information statements.
+The Committee shall review and discuss with management the Company's disclosures contained under the caption "Compensation Discussion and Analysis” and the related executive compensation information for use in any of the Company’s annual reports on Form 10-K, registration statements, proxy statements, information statements or any amendments thereof and make recommendations to the Board that the CD&A and the related executive compensation information be approved for inclusion in the Company’s annual reports on Form 10-K, registration statements, proxy statements, information statements or any amendments thereof.